Binary classification based Monte Carlo simulation: Parametric classifier by minimizing the BCE

+The interest of this interpretation is that, as is well known, a $D_{\mathrm{KL}}$ reaches zero if and only if the two distributions are equal almost surely.
+So, if $r_\phi$ represented any arbitrary function, minimizing $D_\mathrm{KL}\paren{h(x,k)||h_\phi(x,k)}$ would ensure that $r_{\phi}(x)^{k}(1-r_{\phi}(x))^{1-k} = h(k|x)$ for all $x\in\mathbbm{R}^d$ and for $k=1,0$, i.e. that the classifier reaches the target posterior pdf.
 Of course, in practice, minimizing the BCE does not ensure that this $D_\mathrm{KL}$ decreases to zero.
-First, since we only dispose of a finite number of observations and associated labels, minimizing an MC approximation of the $D_{\mathrm{KL}}$ does not minimize the $D_{\mathrm{KL}}$ itself.
-Next, the parametric family of classifiers $\set{r_\phi|\phi\in\Phi}$ may not contain the optimal $r^{*}$, and therefore we may only reach a positive minimum of the $D_{\mathrm{KL}}$.
-Lastly, even if the family of classifiers contained $r^{*}$, standard optimization techniques would only guarantee convergence to a local minimum of the $D_{\mathrm{KL}}$.
-Finally in practice, minimizing the BCE loss only provides with $\phi$ such that $r_{\phi}$ satisfies \eqref{approx-classifier1}, and thus approximates the unknown $r^{*}$.
+First, since we only dispose of a finite number of labeled observations, minimizing an MC approximation of the $D_{\mathrm{KL}}$ does not minimize the $D_{\mathrm{KL}}$ itself.
+Next, the parametric family does not contain $h(k|x)$ in general, in which case we can only ever reach a positive minimum of the $D_{\mathrm{KL}}$.
+Lastly, standard optimization techniques would only guarantee convergence to a local minimum of the $D_{\mathrm{KL}}$.
+Therefore in practice, minimizing the BCE loss only provides with $r_{\phi}$ which approximates the unknown posterior.